Al-Qurayya: Ottoman period

 In 1596 al-Qurayya appeared in the Ottoman tax registers being part of the nahiya of Bani Nasiyya in the Qada of Hauran.
 It had an entirely Muslim population consisting of 65 households and 36 bachelors.
 Taxes were paid on wheat, barley, summer crops, fruit- or other trees.

-In 1810 al-Qurayya contained a few Druze families and was the chief village in the areas south and southwest of 'Ara in Jabal al-Arab.
+In 1810 al-Qurayya contained a few Druze families and was the chief village in the areas south and southwest of Ira in Jabal al-Arab.
 Between the 1830s and 1840s, the prominent al-Atrash clan chose the village as their principal residence.
 It was granted to them by the initial Druze rulers of the village, the al-Hamdan clan.
 It was still subject to raids by Bedouin nomads at that time.
 In April 1838, while young Druze fighters from al-Qurayya were confronting the Egyptian army of Ibrahim Pasha, the village was looted and several of its inhabitants were killed in a raid by Sheikh Ibn Sumayr and his 'Anza Bedouin tribe.
 Further major raids against al-Qurayya occurred in 1842 and 1846.

+In 1838 al-Qurayya was reported to be populated with Druze and Christians.

 Only in the 1850s did relative stability take root.
 In 1852 al-Qurayya, then seat of Ismail al-Atrash, became the headquarters of Druze resistance against an Ottoman conscription decree.
 According to Porter, who visited al-Qurayya in 1853, the village had shrunk from one of the major towns of the Hauran plain to a small village.
 Many of its houses were built from ancient materials.
 Its chief in the 1850s was Sami Faruq Pasha al-Atrash, the most powerful Druze sheikh in the Hauran.
 In 1856-57 al-Qurayya served as the base for the Druze in their offensive against the Muslim villages of the Hauran.